CN-UPB/Pishahang/README.md

 # Pishahang: Joint Orchestration of Network Function Chains and Distributed Cloud Applications

-Pishahang is a framework consolidated from state-of-theart NFV and Cloud management and orchestration tools and technologies to provide orchestration for services deployed across multiple technological domains.
+Pishahang is a framework consolidated from state-of-the-art NFV and Cloud management and orchestration tools and technologies to provide orchestration for services deployed across multiple technological domains.

 ## Useful Links